-In between the free Basic plan and the professionally monitored Kangaroo Complete plan, you have the Porch Protection plan, which is for people who want the Kangaroo doorbell camera.
+In between the free Basic plan and the professionally monitored Kangaroo Complete plan, you have the Cam Protect plan, which is for people who want the Kangaroo doorbell camera.

-If all you need to make your house feel a little safer is a doorbell camera watching your front porch, then the Porch Protection plan gives you 365 days of cloud storage for images from your camera.
+If all you need to make your house feel a little safer is a doorbell camera watching your front porch, then the Cam Protect plan gives you plenty of features and extended storage for your camera.

 Kangaroo doesn’t offer a ton of equipment, but it comes with some thoughtful features.

 The full Kangaroo security system uses a square keypad/base station that you can arm and disarm with tags that go on your keychain, bag, or wherever else.
 You can also control the system through the Kangaroo mobile app.